ubuntu/ubuntu-desktop-documentation/docs/tutorial/install-ubuntu-desktop.md

 * A laptop or PC with at least 25GB of storage space.

-* A flash drive (12GB or above recommended).
+* A flash drive, 12GB or above recommended.

 ## Will Ubuntu work on my computer?

-While Ubuntu works on a wide range of devices, it is recommended that you use a device listed on the [Ubuntu certified hardware](https://ubuntu.com/certified?q=&category=Laptop&category=Desktop&limit=20) page.
+While Ubuntu works on a wide range of devices, it's best to use a device listed on the [Ubuntu certified hardware](https://ubuntu.com/certified?q=&category=Laptop&category=Desktop&limit=20) page.
 These devices have been tested and confirmed to work well with Ubuntu.

 ## Back up your data

-If you are installing Ubuntu on a PC or laptop that you have used previously, back up your data prior to installation.
+If you're installing Ubuntu on a PC or laptop that you've used previously, back up your data before you start the installation.

+Move any files that you want to keep to another storage device, such as an external disk or a USB drive.

 <!--
 The docs/reuse/boot-ubuntu-from-usb.md file is reused between the live system tutorial and the installation tutorial.